Danger in the Air

 All that adds up monetarily to $90 billion.
 The total cost of the rule is about $9 billion — dimes to dollars.

-In fact, much of the power plant industry supports MATS as it stands.
+Much of the power plant industry supports the Mercury and Air Toxics Standards as it stands.
 Edison Electric Institute, the association that represents all U.S. investor-owned electric companies, and other utilities have written letters to the EPA saying just that.

-“They’ve already spent the money to comply, they don’t want a disruption by having the deregulation, and they don’t want the bad actors like Murray Energy to get a competitive advantage from this,” Pew says.
+“They’ve already spent the money to comply, they don’t want a disruption by having the deregulation, and they don’t want the bad actors like Murray Energy to get a competitive advantage from this,” Earthjustice attorney Jim Pew says.

 “What an amazing effort to snatch defeat from the jaws of victory,” Pew says.
-“Wheeler’s con game will benefit no one but his former clients and, if successful, it will release tons of toxic pollution into the air and cause thousands of people to die unnecessarily every year.”
+“Wheeler’s con game would have benefited no one but his former clients and, if successful, it would have released tons of toxic pollution into the air and cause thousands of people to die unnecessarily every year.”